Uncoupled Bandit Learning towards Rationalizability: Benchmarks, Barriers, and Algorithms: and its Efficiency towards Rationalizability

-{\bf Key Proof Idea of Theorem \ref{thm:main_convergence}. } We defer the formal proof of Theorem \ref{thm:main_convergence} and Corollary \ref{coro:maintheorem} to Appendix \ref{append:converge} and only highlight the key ideas and challenges here.
+The proof of Theorem \ref{thm:main_convergence} employs induction to prove the convergence of uncoupled learning.
+We are not aware of similar ideas in previous multi-agent learning setups, and thus present its formal proof in the next section in case it is of independent interest.
 Our proof deviates from standard single-agent online learning analysis in at least two key aspects.
 First, since the effective learning rates are dynamically changing in \model{}, the concentration of the estimated $y_i(t)$ needs to be re-evaluated at each round.
-To do so, our proof has to construct a sub-martingale for each round $t$ and argues its high-probability concentration.
-The second major distinction is that our proof needs to bound the \emph{difference} of the estimated reward for any \emph{dominating} action $i$ and \emph{dominated} action $j$, whereas standard (single-agent) bandit learning only needs to upper bound the reward estimation for each action $i$.
+To do so, we need to construct a sub-martingale for each round $t$ and argues its high-probability concentration.
+The second major distinction is that our proof needs to bound the \emph{difference} of the estimated reward for any iteratively \emph{dominating} action $i$ and \emph{dominated} action $j$, whereas standard (single-agent) bandit learning only needs to upper bound the reward estimation for each action $i$.
 In the latter case, conservative reward estimation (e.g., in Exp3.P \cite{auer2002nonstochastic}) is helpful.
-However, in our problem, a conservative reward estimation may make $i$ to lose its dominance advantage.
+However, a conservative reward estimation may make $i$ lose its dominance advantage in our problem.
 Fortunately, due to the unbiased reward estimation in \model{}, we can use Azuma's inequality to bound the concentration from both sides.

-This allows us to prove the following crucial lemma for the proof of Theorem \ref{thm:main_convergence}.
+Our proof employs an induction argument.
+In the base case, we demonstrate that \model{} requires polynomially many rounds to $\varepsilon$-essentially eliminate the first set of dominated actions $E_1$.
+Subsequently, in the induction phases, we provide further evidence that \model{} takes polynomially additional steps, with high probability, to eliminate the next set of iteratively dominated actions.
+This leads to a polynomial time last-iteration convergence.
+The key insight driving each induction phase is that the accumulated scores of the remaining iteratively dominated actions can always be upper-bounded by the number of steps taken so far (which constitutes a polynomial term).
+As a result, correcting such misconceptions by choosing an appropriate decaying rate to discount the history also takes no more than polynomial time.
+We present the detailed formal argument next.

+\textbf{Step 1: Preparations for the Proof. } Since we will be working mostly on agent's actions, we use notation $a$ and $x$ to denote an agent's pure and mixed strategy in this proof.
+Our proof relies on the following two technical lemmas, the proofs of which are deferred to Appendix \ref{append:converge} so that they will not distract the core arguments.
+The first lemma (Lemma \ref{le:decompE}) is standard and bounds the difference between the estimated $\tilde{u}_{a}(t)$ and the realized true $u_{a}(t))$ via the Azuma's inequality.
+The second lemma (Lemma \ref{coro:gapy}) is more involved and shows that the accumulated weighted rewards for any dominated action $a$ will be far less than the expected accumulated weighted rewards of any mixed strategy $x \in \Delta_{\cA_n} $ that dominates $a$. \begin{lemma} For any $a\in\cA, T>0$ and any sequence $\{\gamma_t>0\}_{t=1}^T$, with probability $1-\delta$, we have